lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 will be rendered as `sin() <#>`_.

-As with the ``ref`` role, it is also possible to provide custom link text, e.g.:
+As with the ``:ref:`` role, it is also possible to provide custom link text.
+For example:

 .. code-block:: rst